 Don’t make the soaps and shampoo hard to reach.
 Convenient shelving that is within arm’s reach will make it much easier for a senior to navigate the shower and reduces tripping hazards created by leaving bottles on the shower floor.
 Mounted dispensers for soap or shampoo is another viable option since these are easy to refill and don’t run the risk of falling off of shelves, creating a bigger hazard.

 Ready for a Bathroom Safety Upgrade?

 Upgrading your tub to a shower or installing safety precautions for seniors might sound like a big job, but it truly doesn’t have to be.
-The Long Baths™ team causes little to no disruption to your routine by working hard to finish your tub to shower conversion in as little as one day.
+The Long Baths™ team causes little to no disruption to your routine by working hard to finish your tub to shower conversion.
 Call 866-270-7058 or visit us online today to get a quote or schedule a free, in-home consultation.